HSteeb/usfm-tools/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/hsteeb/osis2html.
+Bug reports and pull requests are welcome on GitHub at https://github.com/hsteeb/usfm-tools.

 ### Basics

 - The implementation mainly uses regular expressions (PHP `preg_replace`), grouped in several methods which are under unit test.
-    * The regex patterns are defensive, to allow for white-space and attributes at places where XML allows them.
 - The development version of the script (`sanitizeSrc.php`) is located in subfolder `src/`.
 - It uses class files in namespaces, managed by `composer`.
 - Unit tests are using `PHPunit`.